isplab-unil/KGPMeter/frontend/README.md

-# Kin Genomic Privacy Frontend
+# Kin Genomic Privacy Meter Frontend

 This directory contains all the HTML, CSS and Javascript code to display the KGP Meter webapp.